sundarAlok/cup-pulse-ai/README.md

 - Get match predictions
 - Participate in fan engagement activities
 - Receive rewards for participation
+- Manage their account and prediction history

-There is no single platform that combines AI insights, fan rewards, and blockchain-powered experiences.
+There is no single platform that combines AI insights, fan rewards, profile analytics, and blockchain-powered experiences in one place.

 ---